McAdoos Georgia Minstrels to 1925 Minstrels ……. p.1

 aka 1925 Nigger Minstrels / 1925 Revels

 (1925) Put together by Joe Gardiner, and comprising a mix of artists from Perth and the Eastern States, the 1925 Minstrels debuted at the open-air Olympia Theatre on 21 February.
 Much of the publicity leading up to the event was focused on long absence of the minstrel show from the Australian stage and promised to stir old memories.
-The initial line-up included Jack Owens (interlocutor), Jack May, Jimmy Hale, and Will Gilbert, Hugh de Raine (cornermen).
+The initial line-up included Jack Owens (interlocutor), Jack May, Jimmy Hale, Will Gilbert, and Hugh de Raine (cornermen).
 The music director was Will Butland.
 New artists were engaged and amateur trials held over the course of the season, which lasted through until at least mid-March with weekly changes of programme.

 - More details (research notes)

-NB 2: Among the farces staged were “The Lunatic Asylum” and “Listening In.”
+2: Among the farces staged were “The Lunatic Asylum” and “Listening In.”

 Pages: 1 2